MAHDTech/nix-config/nixos/system/config/storage/linstor/README.md

 Run these commands on the controller node which in this example is `hypervisor-1`.

-**Note:** You only need ONE controller node in the cluster.
-Other nodes run as satellites only.
+**Note:** This example uses a single controller node.
+For HA controllers there are alot more steps involved outside of the scope of this guide.

 ```bash
 # Show the current nodes in the cluster